Nanorod Size Dependence of Coherent Coupling between Individual and Collective Excitations via Transverse Electromagnetic Field: Model and Method

 The matrix $\bar{\Xi} (\omega)$ includes the information of electronic excitations in a microscopic description and the electromagnetic field acting on the excitations.
-Hence, the roots of $\bar{\Xi} (\omega)$ give the spectrum of individual and collective excitations of electrons and holes.
-A detailed formulation is summarized in our previous study~\cite{Yokoyama22}.
+Hence, the roots of $\bar{\Xi} (\omega)$ give the spectrum of the individual and collective excitations of electrons and holes.
+The detailed formulation is summarized in our previous study~\cite{Yokoyama22}.

 The evaluation of the matrix elements for $\bar{\Xi} (\omega)$ is implemented by numerical calculations.
-The factor $K_{\nu' \mu' ,\mu \nu}$ and $L_{\nu' \mu' ,\nu \mu}$ with the Green's function $\bar{\mathcal{G}}$ consists of the current-current, current-charge, and charge-charge interactions, which are mediated by the T-, T-L hybridization, and L-components of the electromagnetic field in $\bar{\mathcal{G}}$.
-Then, we introduce a tuning parameter $\zeta$ to switch the presence and absence of T field contribution in $\bar{\mathcal{G}}$.
+The factors $K_{\nu' \mu' ,\mu \nu}$ and $L_{\nu' \mu' ,\nu \mu}$ with the Green's function $\bar{\mathcal{G}}$ consists of the current-current, current-charge, and charge-charge interactions, which are mediated by the T-, T-L hybridization, and L-components of the electromagnetic field in $\bar{\mathcal{G}}$.
+Then, we introduce a tuning parameter $\zeta$ to switch between the presence and absence of the T field contribution in $\bar{\mathcal{G}}$.
 At $\zeta = 0 (1)$, the T field is neglected (completely considered).
 In the following, we take account of the effect of the background refractive index, $n_{\rm b}$.
 In Eqs.\ (\ref{eq:KJGJ})--(\ref{eq:exSFU}), multiple integrals for the space coordinates are included.
-By taking the Fourier transformation, the number of integrals can be reduced~\cite{Yokoyama22},
+By applying the Fourier transformation, the number of integrals can be reduced~\cite{Yokoyama22},

-Here, $n_{\rm b} \omega/c$ means the wavenumber of light in the nanorod and environment with the refractive index $n_{\rm b}$.
-We examine numerical calculations for the Fourier transferred coordinates.
+Here, $n_{\rm b} \omega/c$ denotes the wavenumber of light in the nanorod and the environment with the refractive index $n_{\rm b}$.
+We examine the numerical calculations for the Fourier transferred coordinates.